 RV'S & TRAILERS:

 - NO water fill or dump station.
-The two closest state parks that have a dump and water fill station are Big Basin State Park and New Brighton State Beach.
+The closest state park that has a dump and water fill station is New Brighton State Beach.

 - Maximum trailer lengths: